kshiftw/league_scraper/README.md

 # Description
-Python scripts used to support extracting excerpts for Typedash project: https://github.com/kshiftw/type-.
+Python scripts used to extract excerpts that were used for Typedash: https://github.com/kshiftw/type-.
 Both scripts utilize similar technologies and concepts but are different in the specifics of how they scrape the website.

 ## League of Legends Short Stories - scraper.py
 This script uses Selenium and BeautifulSoup to navigate the League of Legends universe page https://universe.leagueoflegends.com/en_US/explore/short-stories/newest/ and extracts excerpts from all short stories.
 After the data is extracted and cleaned up, it is written into as documents in MongoDB.